What Is Addiction?

 A Neuroscience Lens: Dopamine and Survival Learning

-The midbrain reward system (ventral tegmental area → nucleus accumbens) uses dopamine as a teaching signal, tagging experiences that should be repeated for survival.
-In addiction, this survival learning goes awry, like a compass pointing to the wrong north, because substances and certain behaviors produce fast, large dopamine surges stronger than most natural rewards.
+The brain’s reward system uses dopamine as a teaching signal, marking what the mind should remember and repeat for survival.
+In addiction, this survival learning can become misaligned, as substances and certain behaviors produce fast, large dopamine signals that the brain may prioritize over other rewards.
 The brain mistakenly treats these as urgent survival priorities [4, 1, 2].

 Over time: